 Technology is an integral part of learning at Northeastern Wayne Schools.
 The district has instituted a 1-to-1 technology initiative with the implementation of iPads in grades 3-12 and uses classroom sets of iPads for each grade level in grades K-2.
 This work to emphasize and promote digital learning has been recognized by the Indiana Department of Indiana with an Innovation Planning Grant for two consecutive years.

 Approximately 74 percent of graduating seniors at Northeastern High School are accepted to college.
 In addition, Northeastern Wayne Schools maintains a 90.5 percent graduation rate, with about 41 percent of high school seniors achieving an academic honors diploma and approximately 84 percent achieving a Core 40 diploma.

-Richmond Community Schools is the largest school system in Wayne County, Indiana.
+Richmond Community Schools is the largest school system in Wayne County, Indiana with approximately 4,574 enrolled students.
 The strength of the district lies in its professionalism, partnerships with parents and local businesses, the diversity of facilities and special programs, and a commitment to academic excellence.